-But some things can throw off the delicate balance of your gut bacteria, including illness, diet, stress and antibiotics, which are meant to kill bad bacteria that make you sick, but can attack your good bacteria in the process.
-And many people just naturally have trouble keeping their teeny tenants in check, which often results in frequent tummy troubles like diarrhea, constipation, bloating—or an uncomfortable combination of the three.
+But some things can throw off the delicate balance of your gut bacteria.
+Illness, diet, stress and antibiotics—which are meant to kill bad bacteria that make you sick, but may attack your good bacteria in the process—can tamper with the populations of the various species, decimating some and allowing others to multiply unchecked.
+And many people just naturally have trouble keeping their teeny tenants in proper proportion, which often results in frequent tummy troubles like diarrhea, constipation, bloating—or an uncomfortable combination of the three.
 That’s where probiotics come in.

 Probiotic BasicsProbiotics are dietary supplements that consist of living bacteria or yeast to help replenish and re-balance the so-called microflora in your intestines.
 (They can also be found in dairy products such as yogurt, milk and cheese labeled as containing “active cultures.”)
 Two common probiotics you might have heard of, Lactobacillus acidophilus and bifidus, are found naturally in the small and large intestines, respectively, and can be taken regularly to keep the digestive system humming along.The good bacteria in probiotics also support the immune system, vaginal and urinary health, and have been shown to be helpful for a number of far-ranging issues, including allergies, ulcers, eczema and maybe even high cholesterol.
 You can use them daily for microbial maintenance, or take a them as-needed, say, right before or right after a meal you just know is going to be trouble later, or when you’re on antibiotics.